-- 1. Log in with Project Administrator credentials. - 2.
-Click The Home. - 3.
-Click Admin Tools. - 4.
-Click the Project Settings tab. - 5.
+- 1. Log in with Project Administrator credentials. - Choose a Project from the Projects list = . - 3.
+Click Administration. - Click the Project Settings tab. - 5.
 The available Status Values appear in the list in the Task Status Management group.
 The ones that are checked are the ones that are being used. - a) Click New Task Status to add a new Status Value. - b) Alternatively, you can double click any existing value to edit it. - c) Click the corresponding check box to enable that Status Value. - d) Drag-drop the items to place them in the order you prefer.
 This order represents how they will display in columns in the Sprint Cards view.